 These top Indian musicians are also socially conscious and considered responsible citizens, so it’s no surprise that the ad men behind Mile Sur reached out to them for #PaaniKaTeeka.
 The project itself has been created to trigger a pan-India citizen’s social responsibility (CSR) movement towards a Water Secure India.

 India is currently staring at a severe water crisis as it nears ‘Day Zero’ conditions when the taps run dry.
 While the government, corporate social responsibility and NGOs are working on various water projects, the cause has reached a point where it needs the involvement of citizens to reach a stage of water security.
-For this reason, Paani ka Teeka will work closely with rural folks in transforming lives effected by water scarcity.
+For this reason, Paani ka Teeka will work closely with rural folks in transforming lives affected by water scarcity.

 The social enterprise behind the project is IdeaHive Media Pvt Ltd, which works on Water, Education and Job Creation.
 Livelihood creation, watershed management and behavioural change when it comes to water usage are the key focus areas for this campaign.